agrbin/snapscale-article/README.md

 ### Existing work

 I found a bunch of existing related models that would in theory solve our problem.
-Reproducibility of those project was low.
+Reproducibility of those projects was low.

 Classical computer vision techniques on GitHub: